Non-consequentialist theories

 M fails the test because a rational being sets ends for himself the satisfaction of which requires talent and skill, intellectual and otherwise.

-NOTE: an imperfect duty is one which cannot be satisfied by all agents in all actions towards all persons (e.g., we cannot possibly help everybody).
+NOTE: an imperfect duty is one which cannot be satisfied by all agents in all actions towards all persons (e.g., we cannot help everybody).
+Imperfect duties are duties of beneficence and

 Rationale:

-Since humans act morally and have a rational will, they have intrinsic objective value and hence they are ends in themselves.
-They are, one might say, the only intrinsic moral values (happiness or pleasure are non-moral values) Since the value of everything else is parasitic on that of persons and a means is less valuable than its end, treating persons as means amounts to denying that they are ends in themselves, that is, persons.
+Since humans are persons (beings endowed with a rational will), they have intrinsic objective value and hence they are ends in themselves.
+Since the value of everything else is parasitic on that of persons and a means is less valuable than its end, treating persons merely as means amounts to denying that they are ends in themselves, that is, persons.

 The meaning of the maxim is made clearer by the following:

-7) Since disobeying the CI entails engaging in behavior which when universalized is either self-defeating or incompatible with some basic features of rationality, the CI is binding on all rational beings.
-Hence: 8) Virtue is a firm disposition to fulfil one's duty (i.e. to follow CI).
-Kant distinguishes between what we might call improper virtue (acting in mere conformity with CI) and proper virtue (acting out of duty).
+9) Virtue is a firm disposition to fulfill one's duty (i.e. to follow CI out of duty).
 A mark of virtue is a feeling of joy in performing one's duty.
-Note that such feeling is not involved the motive of a moral action.
+Note that such feeling is not involved in the motive of a moral action.

 John Rawls has proposed that we take Kant to ask which maxims we would want to be universal law not from the standpoint of our individual situation (talents, race, sex, wealth, etc., including conceptions of non-moral good), but from that of a rational person who doesn't know his own individual situation (this is another way of saying that in justifying universal maxims, we cannot appeal to our, or anybody's, individual situation).
 Form behind this “veil of ignorance,” we all would choose those maxims which guarantee that our dignity as persons be satisfied and we be able to pursue our individual conceptions of non-moral good, whatever they might be, thus combining the two versions of CI we have considered.